saasindustries/zipcodebase/README.md

 # About zipcodebase
-Zipcodebase was founded in 2019 to solve common issues with location data.
+Zipcodebase was founded in 2019 to solve common issues with postal code data.
 As we have launched geocodeapi.io, a general geocoding API for forward and reverse geocoding, we learned from our customers, that that there was a specific need for zip code data.
 Our customers were basically looking for a simple solution to do tasks:

-calculate the distance between zip codes find zip codes around a given zip code find a major location behind a zip code match together a list of zip codes by their distance to each other
+* calculate the distance between zip codes
+* find zip codes around a given zip code
+* find a major location behind a zip code
+* match together a list of zip codes by their distance to each other

 This was the moment we decixded to launch zipcodebase.com, a feature-complete zip code API.